Daily Comment (March 15, 2018)

 (Source: DOE, CIM)

-Based on inventories alone, oil prices are undervalued with the fair value price of $66.37.
-Meanwhile, the EUR/WTI model generates a fair value of $75.32.
-Together (which is a more sound methodology), fair value is $72.55, meaning that current prices are below fair value.
+Based on inventories alone, oil prices are undervalued with the fair value price of $63.90.
+Meanwhile, the EUR/WTI model generates a fair value of $75.13.
+Together (which is a more sound methodology), fair value is $71.45, meaning that current prices are below fair value.
+Oil prices have been struggling on fears that U.S. production is going to overwhelm OPEC supply cuts.
+Earlier this week, we published our Quarterly Energy Comment[2] looking at the rapid rise in production without a commensurate increase in rig counts.
+We wonder if that production level can be maintained without an increase in resources.
+If not, oil prices should move higher once seasonal pressures dissipate.

 View the complete PDF